LewisIsWorking/PathWarsWiki/Writerside/topics/DF-characters.md

 - Main character.
 - Player: Left.

- - Allisee grandmother
+- Allisee's grandmother.
- - Mythical figure, who has re-incarnate hundreds of times and found their love in every lifetime
+- Mythical figure, who has re-incarnate hundreds of times and found their love in every lifetime.
 - Allisee currently possesses half of her soul.

 ## Z.